[ DISCLOSURE: Cards from our partners are mentioned below.]

 Why We Picked It: For a limited time, Discover is doing an instant dollar-for-dollar match of all the cash back members receive at the end of their first year.

-Rewards Details: Cardholders earn 5% cash back on up to $1,500 in purchases in rotating bonus categories (which have included Amazon in the past) each quarter.
+Rewards Details: Cardholders earn 5% cash back on up to $1,500 in purchases in rotating bonus categories (which you do have to activate) each quarter.
+Right now, through December 31st, cardholders have the opportunity to earn 5% cash back with Amazon.com and Target.
 Cardmembers also earn 1% cash back on all other purchases, which they can redeem at Amazon.com checkout.

 Annual Fee: None